Code-Institute-Submissions/KristianColville1-fine-chop_JanResub/README.md

 * Build the website with the Asian culture in mind that shows admiration and respect
 * Effectively use digital marketing for email & social media
 * Show users a clear well defined business and keep simplicity wherever possible
+* Provide staff of the restaurant methods of improved productivity for the eCommerce web app
+* Build a website that provides ways of improved data analytics to help with the business goals

 [Back to Top](#table-of-contents)